Planting Vegetables With Your Kids

 Grandmother and her grandchild enjoying in the garden with flowers

 We all know kids can easily get discouraged.
-The lockdown is a great opportunity to make their first experience of gardening fun, positive and, most importantly, bounteous!
+The holidays are a great opportunity to make their first experience of gardening fun, positive and, most importantly, bounteous!

 Prepare to be amazed at what your children will eat if they have grown it with their own hands.

-Spring is a perfect time to get started growing vegetables and, whilst we are in lockdown, it is a great way to keep children occupied and teach them something along the way.
+Spring is a perfect time to get started growing vegetables and, it is a great way to keep children occupied and teach them something along the way.

 Five Things To Remember